hejny/towns-backend/README.md

 DEVELOPERS ONLY: In case you want to drop all collections and create them again from migration collection use:

     npm run mongo-remigrate
+    #if you want to remigrate testing mognoDB(mLab) use this instead
+    npm run mongo-test-remigrate

 ## Testing

+Start the server with correct NODE_ENV

+    NODE_ENV=test npm start
+    #or
+    npm run start-test

 Test files are in `test` directory.